mreider/agilemarkdown/docs/index.md

 ![Overview shows things at the gate](https://monosnap.com/image/Xg79Lit5hu9dSpHalz6vl7latzmokI.png)

-From the engineer's perspective, the stories at the gate should be stack ranked - with the next story at the top of the gate.
-That way, the engineer will know what is most important, and what should be worked on next.
+From the engineer's perspective, the stories at the gate should be stack ranked - with the most important story at the top of the gate.
+That way, the engineer will know what to work on next.
 To change the stack rank of the work at the gate, simply edit the overview page, and the order of things in that section.
 Before we do that, let's move the other story into the gate using the `am change-status` command.

 ```
 am change-status -s h